Thomas’ slam leads Cardinals to comeback win over Pirates

 Pirates: C Francisco Cervelli began a rehab stint Sunday night with Double-A Altoona.
 Cervelli was placed on the 60-day injured list with a concussion May 26.

-Cardinals: C Yadier Molina is, “very likely,” to rejoin the team on Tuesday, according to manager Mike Shildt.
+Cardinals: C Yadier Molina is, “very likely,” to rejoin the team on Tuesday, according to Shildt.
 Molina has been out since July 8 with a right thumb tendon stain.
 He has missed the last 28 games.

 UP NEXT